caoimheharvey/OOP-Assignments/README.md

 # OOP-Assignments

+NOTE: All programs were written on Macintosh X El Capitan and in Processing 3.

 Mix of all assignments done in Object Oriented Programming in Year 2 of Computer Science International.

 First assignment: https://github.com/caoimheharvey/Assignment1.git